-The Department of Chemical Engineering offers a wide variety of research areas including biorefinery and fiber technology, catalysis, colloid and polymer chemistry, environmental engineering and reactor technology and
+The Department of Chemical Engineering offers a wide variety of research areas including catalysis, colloid and polymer chemistry, environmental engineering and reactor technology and process systems engineering.

-The Environmental Engineering and Reactor Technology Group focus their research on CO2 capture, chemical reactors, process design, membranes og crystallization.
-Read more about research in the Environmental Engineering and Reactor Technology group.
+The Environmental Engineering and Reactor Technology Group focus their research on CO2 capture, chemical reactors, process design, membranes, crystallization, biorefinery and fiber technology.

 The Process Systems Engineering Group focus their research on process control, process modelling, systems biology og bioinformatics.

 The Department of Chemical Engineering is host for two Centres for Research-based Innovation.

 The main objective of iCSI is to boost industrial innovation and competitiveness as well as to provide efficient, low-emission process technology.

 The primary objective of the SUBPRO center is to become an international leading subsea research center that provides top quality candidates, knowledge and technology innovation.

 Centre for Environment-friendly Energy Research (FME)

 Bio4Fuels will develop innovative technology to convert biomass and organic residues to sustainable fuels and energy.

 By increasing energy efficiency, HighEFF will help ensure that Norway has the world’s greenest industries.